FelinaHildebrand/MobiLipid/README.md

 # MobiLipid

+## A Tool for Enhancing CCS Quality Control of IM-MS Lipidomics Workflows by Internal Standardization

 MobiLipid aims to streamline lipidomics workflows by offering a fully automated solution for assessing and correcting collision cross section (CCS) bias in ion mobility-mass spectrometry (IM-MS) analyses.
 Employing